dask/dask/docs/source/array-design.rst

    e.g. ``((5, 5, 5, 5), (8, 8, 8))``
 *  A name to identify which keys in the dask refer to this array, e.g. ``'x'``

-By special convenion we refer to each block of the array with a tuple of the form ``(name, i, j, k)`` for ``i, j, k`` being the indices of the block, ranging from ``0`` to the number of blocks in that dimension.
+By special convention we refer to each block of the array with a tuple of the form ``(name, i, j, k)`` for ``i, j, k`` being the indices of the block, ranging from ``0`` to the number of blocks in that dimension.
 The dask must hold key-value pairs referring to these keys.
 It likely also holds other